adsouza/adsouza.github.io/text.md

 Unlike natural languages, computers do not typically group characters into increasingly more complex sequences like phrases, sentences and paragraphs.
 That said, we often refer to smaller segments of a string as substrings.

-We store the sequence of bytes that comprise a string in an _array_ (contiguous chunk of memory).
+We can store the sequence of bytes that comprise a string in an _array_ (contiguous chunk of memory).
 _Recall that each element of an array can be addressed by its position in the sequence (typically starting at 0)._
 Arrays have one primary downside: once created, their capacity cannot be changed.
 This means that, once created, strings cannot be lengthened in-place.